-Too, many thinkers are terrified of worldwide overpopulation which -- they feel -- in a few hundred years' time would permit each inhabitant to have standing room only.
-Indeed, man is depleting his natural fuel resources such as oil and coal -- it is said -- at a truly alarming rate.
+Even more disturbingly, the earth's atmosphere and water resources are steadily being depleted by combustion and combination with minerals.
+Air and water pollution are steadily on the increase.
+Many thinkers are terrified of worldwide overpopulation which, it is felt, in a few hundred years' time, would permit each inhabitant to have standing room only.
+And man is depleting his natural fuel resources, such as oil and coal, it is said, at a truly alarming rate.

 Many cultural philosophers have been hardly less optimistic.
-Otto Henne-Am Rhyn concludes that the whole of humanity and its culture, will disappear without a trace 4 Oswald Spengler forecasted
+Otto Henne-Am Rhyn concludes that the whole of humanity and its culture will disappear without a trace.
+Oswald Spengler forecasts